Conda package manager¶

 Take note of the

---dryrun parameter, see the section Snakemake for other handy snakemake arguments.
+--dryrun parameter, see the section Useful command line options for other handy snakemake arguments.

 We recommend to use atlas on a Cluster execution system, which can be set up in a view more commands.